jakobcornell/hashmap/readme.md

 	hashmap.put(&map, "foo", "bar");
 	hashmap.finish(&map);

 Client programs should include `hashmap.h` and compile against `hashmap.c`.
 The API uses the type `size_t`, so programs should also include their standard library's `stddef.h` or `stdlib.h`.
+The header file `hashmap.h` uses these type definitions, so these system headers should be included first.

 Testing
 =======